-Since 1967, we've found innovative ways to solve big environmental problems
+Since 1967, we've found innovative ways to solve the toughest environmental problems.

-In the 1960s, the pesticide DDT was used widely.
+The pesticide DDT was used widely in the 1960s.
 It caused eggshells to thin and break, threatening the survival of magnificent birds like the osprey, bald eagle and peregrine falcon.

 DDT is a persistent poison that works its way up the food chain, endangering people, too.